Ahnfelt/jsonr/README.md

 Variant types must specify either `object: {tag1: typeA, tag2: typeB, ...}` or `array: {tag1: [typeX, typeY, ...], tag2: ..., ...}`, but not both.

 If `of: ...` is specified in `any()`, no two options may accept the same JSON type (JSON types are number/string/bool/null/object/array).

-Currently a `binary` type is being considered for storing binary data, likely encoded as base64 in the textual format.

 ## Parsing JSONR